Agoric/ui-kit/packages/react-components/README.md

 ## Node Selector

-To let a user choose their own API endpoints, separate from those provided in `defaultNetworkConfig`, the `NodeSelectorModal` can be provided:
+To let a user choose their own API endpoints, separate from those provided in `agoricNetworkConfigs`, the `NodeSelectorModal` can be provided:

 ```tsx
 import { useState } from 'react';